makeful/makeful/README.md

 # Welcome to Makeful!

+Please visit our new landing page at: makeful.us

  Makeful allows you to:
  * Search for a maker project
  * Complete your maker project with efficiency (read: minimized downtime) in mind